dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 METplus Coordinated vX.Y release.
 This workflow can be manually triggered to create these Conda environments and push the resulting images to DockerHub.

+.. _cg-ci-add-conda-env:

+Adding a New Conda Environment
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If a new use case requires a Python package that is not available in any of the existing Conda environments, a new environment should be created.
+The following steps should be taken to add a new environment:

+1. Create a new script in :code:`internal/scripts/docker_env/scripts/{ENV_NAME}_env.sh` that either creates a new conda environment or clones an existing one to add new packages.
+Typically environments are based on :code:`py_embed_base` if they will be used for MET Python Embedding or based on :code:`metplotpy` or :code:`mp_analysis` if they use METplus Analysis functionality.
+   Currently, most other environments are based on :code:`metplus_base` because at a minimum they need :code:`python-dateutil`, but this may not be necessary since most packages list dateutil as a dependency, so it will be available already.

+2. Add a section to the :code:`README.md` file in :code:`internal/scripts/docker_env` to include instructions on how to create the environment in Docker and locally.

+3. Create a new job in :code:`.github/workflows/create_conda_envs.yml` so that the environment can be created in GitHub Actions.
+The job should be formatted so the job name matches the environment name and is checked in the :code:`if` condition.
+The dependency (:code:`needs`) should also include the base environment and the Dockerfile should be chosen based on the environment criteria (e.g. :code:`metplus_base`, :code:`py_embed_base`, or :code:`Dockerfile.cartopy` if it contains cartopy).

+4. After these files are added, run the **Create Conda Envs** GHA workflow from the branch where the files were added via :code:`workflow_dispatch`, providing the name of the new environment to create.
+This workflow should run without errors.

 .. _cg-ci-release-checksum:

 Add Checksum to Release (release-checksum.yml)